eman-on/smargroP/Digitals_Checker/readme.md

  - Clear selected layer parameters (make default);
  - Clear all layers parameters;
  - Check "global" parameters of project and clean them.

+In the output of this check procedure the project will be cleared from non specified layers and all layers parameters will be cleared and checked.